sonic-net/SONiC/doc/LoM/LocalMitigation.md

 4. Provide a unified way to describe each action in schema.
 5. Provide a unified way to configure the actions.
 6. Provide a way to run a set of actions sequentially to mitigate a detected action.
-7. Report run of any action to external clients via SONiC events channel.
+7. Report run of any action to external clients via export to Event-Hub.

 # Problem to solve
 Today all detections & mitigations are performed by external services.
 The problems or short falls we have are